Skip to main content

 3. List of included test cases

-The test cases list (3) shows exactly which tests are part of the test plan when they had been last executed, their last result etc. and — as with every table in Testiny — you can configure the columns of the table as you like by clicking the Settings icon icon.
+The test cases list (3) shows exactly which tests are part of the test plan when they had been last executed, their last results etc. and — as with every table in Testiny — you can configure the columns of the table as you like by clicking the Settings icon icon.

 Moreover, the "Origin" column tells you exactly which query or queries add which test to the plan.
 By deleting a query, the test also gets removed from the test cases list, unless it is also added by another query.